The Usual Suspects: Reception

+Critical response

-On Rotten Tomatoes, the film has received a rating of 88%, based on 81 reviews, with an average rating of 7.80/10.
+On Rotten Tomatoes, The Usual Suspects has received a rating of 87%, based on 83 reviews, with an average rating of 7.80/10.
 The site's consensus reads, "Expertly shot and edited, The Usual Suspects gives the audience a simple plot and then piles on layers of deceit, twists, and violence before pulling out the rug from underneath."
 On Metacritic, the film has a score of 77 out of 100, based on 22 reviews, indicating "generally favorable reviews".

-Roger Ebert, in a review for the Chicago Sun-Times, gave the film one and a half stars out of four, writing that it was confusing and uninteresting: "To the degree that I do understand, I don't care."
+Roger Ebert, in a review for the Chicago Sun-Times, gave the film one-and-a-half stars out of four, writing that it was confusing and uninteresting: "To the degree that I do understand, I don't care."
 He also included the film in his "most hated films" list.
-USA Today rated the film two and a half stars out of four, calling it "one of the most densely plotted mysteries in memory—though paradoxically, four-fifths of it is way too easy to predict."
+USA Today rated the film two-and-a-half stars out of four, calling it "one of the most densely plotted mysteries in memory—though paradoxically, four-fifths of it is way too easy to predict."

-Rolling Stone praised Spacey, saying his "balls-out brilliant performance is Oscar bait all the way."
-In his review for The Washington Post, Hal Hinson wrote, "Ultimately, The Usual Suspects may be too clever for its own good.
-The twist at the end is a corker, but crucial questions remain unanswered.
-What's interesting, though, is how little this intrudes on our enjoyment.
-After the movie you're still trying to connect the dots and make it all fit—and these days, how often can we say that?"